llaske/sugarizer/README.md

 # Unit testing

-Sugarizer includes a set of unit tests both for client side and for server side.
+Sugarizer includes a set of unit tests both for application side and for server side.
 To run unit tests, you should first install [Mocha](http://mochajs.org/):

 	sudo npm install -g mocha